October 28th, 2020Should barbed wire fences be used for animals?

 When using barbed wire fences for cattle fencing, barbs do not need to be included on every wire strand of the fence.
 Having the barbed wire in the strands between the top and bottom strands is usually enough to keep the cattle in while minimizing hurting any other animals.

-Overall, if your animals are smaller and not particularly aggressive, you probably don’t need risk injuring your animals with barbed wires for your fencing.
+Overall, if your animals are smaller and not particularly aggressive, you probably don’t need to risk injuring your animals and should look into other types of animal fence.
 If you have cattle, this type of fence could certainly be taken into consideration.

 Barbed wire fences are popular because they are cost effective, which is an important consideration when you need to enclose a large area.
 Barbed wire fences are also flexible, allowing you to choose between different wire thicknesses and the space between barbs.